dwblair/feather-non-latching-relay/README.md

+# Quick Start

+Relay defaults to 'on' when microcontroller turns on.

+Control via serial port:

+- **ON**: turn relay on
+- **OFF**: turn relay off
+- **SLEEP waitSeconds sleepSeconds**: wait waitSeconds, then turn off relay for sleepSeconds, then turn relay back on again

 # Overview

 'non-latching.ino' is Arduino code for the Adafruit Feather 32u4 + Non-Latching Relay FeatherWing. 'non-latching.ino' allows for control of a relay via commands sent to the Feather over USB Serial.